talum/one-page-v3/src/blog/2019-02-09-generating-migrations-checklist.md

 With that in mind, I'm putting this post together to remind myself (and maybe you, dear reader) of some points to consider before pushing your migrations to prod.
-By the way, this post assumes that you self-manage a Postgresql Relational Database because that's what I work with.
+By the way, this post assumes that you self-manage a Postgresql database because that's what I work with.

 ## 1. Sketch the domain.